RedhawkSDR/redhawksdr.github.io/content/manual/logging/logging-within-a-resource.md

 ### Java Use

-All the following logging statements work with _baseLog.
+All the following logging statements work with `_baseLog`.
 However, to declare a new logger, use the following code:

 ```java
     public RHLogger my_logger;